Mandevilla laxa Chilean jasmine in pot

 Dig a hole three times the size of the root ball.
 If you're planting several specimens, space them 20 to 30 centimetres apart.
 You can use stakes if you wish to grow your Mandevilla laxa as a climbing plant.

-Plant your mandevilla laxa.
+Plant your Mandevilla laxa.
 Fill in the hole with garden soil enriched with a little compost and water.

 CuttingCutting